This Jewel Cake is sure to be the hit of your party. With the mosaic design of the jello inside, each cake slice is more special than the last.

-- Pour the pineapple juice into a small saucepan and sprinkle powdered gelatin over and allow it to sit for a few minutes until the gelatin has soften.
+- Pour the pineapple juice into a small saucepan, sprinkle the powdered gelatin over it and allow it to sit for a few minutes until the gelatin has softened.
 Heat pineapple juice mixture on the stovetop until the gelatin has melted and dissolved.

 - In a mixer fitted with a whisk attachment, whip the heavy cream and vanilla extract until stiff peaks form.
 Whisk the pineapple juice mixture into the cream until combined.